Understanding Migraine Progression Can Help You Anticipate & Manage Your Symptoms

 Postdrome, also called the “migraine hangover,” typically occurs after the end of the headache phase.
 Like prodrome and aura, not every person with migraine suffers from postdrome, but it does occur in most (approximately 80%).
 For those that do, postdrome may not follow every migraine attack they experience, and the length of this phase can vary.
 Postdrome can be just as debilitating as headache, according to some people with migraine.
 Symptoms of postdrome include fatigue, body aches, trouble concentrating, dizziness and sensitivity to light.
 Even though the headache is over, people in postdrome are still experiencing a migraine attack and can benefit from avoiding triggers that aggravate headache, like bright lights and strong smells.
 Some people have reported finding relief during this phase by engaging in relaxing activities like meditation or yoga, drinking water and avoiding stress.

 Understanding your individual phases of migraine can be an essential cornerstone in finding the right treatment option.
 Maintaining a headache diary can help people with migraine recognize their symptoms and the phases they experience before and after each headache.
 Identifying these symptoms, and using them to catch and treat a migraine attack early, is key to lessening the severity of headache—or in some cases, even stopping them.

-More than 36 million Americans suffer from migraine, but only one of every three patients talk with their a doctor about their headaches.
+More than 36 million Americans suffer from migraine, but only one of every three patients talk with their doctor about their headaches.
 If you experience migraine attacks and haven’t yet partnered with a healthcare team, use the American Migraine Foundation search tool to find someone in your area who can help manage your pain today.